• Skip to primary navigation

 • When ghee melts, add almond flour and saute for 2 to 3 minutes, to toast the flour.

-• Stir in ground cardamom and remaining ghee.
-Stir for 15 to 20 seconds and remove pan from heat.
+• Stir in ground cardamom and the remaining 1 tablespoon of ghee.
+Stir for 30 seconds and remove pan from heat.

-• Transfer halwa to a seperate dish (halwa will thicken further as it cools).
+• Transfer halwa to a separate dish (halwa will thicken further as it cools).
+Serve warm, room temperature or cold.

 Notes